Treer/POpp/README.md

     msgstr "Congratulations on your download of POpp"

-In future, popp may also support $include and conditional directives such as $define, $if, $else etc.

 #### Currently:
-  * **The Windows executable can be [downloaded here](https://mega.co.nz/#!zYkiSDIA!zzQkqeOChgqUiUYsXKQDNaW1X0ZMdw2suyYrrbtUFt4)** (v0.12)
+  * **The Windows executable can be [downloaded here](https://mega.co.nz/#!7NVEHCZQ!zL9zvNUzWA-Hl5yyHA5jLY-PstFutCUpRNjujEWAO5M)** (v0.2.0)
-   - md5: f60c75ad0efeb28194430cd62ab0a9ce *popp.exe
+   - md5: 51f4071976faf82f7cbcd8cf9325fe02 *popp.exe
-   - sha256: 6ad63858827c9bd92282136fad26f831c74489f25dd23aa1801bb88bf9c0a134 *popp.exe
-  * It does *not* support conditional directives.
-  * It does *not* support references to or from plural forms, though the rest of the file will be processed.
+  * It does *not* support references to or from plural forms, though the rest of the file can be processed.
-  * I haven't tried this in a real project environment yet, it's only been tested with the automatic test cases - take care.
+  * I'm still in the process of trying popp in a real project environment, so for now assume it's only been tested with the automatic test cases, and take care.

+#### Licence:
+MIT X11

 #### Language:
   * C#, compiles with Mono and Visual Studio, but the UnitTests project is a Visual Studio one (VS Express 2013).
   * popp requires v3.5 of the .Net framework.